 Water production costs consists of purchased water, purchased power, and pump taxes.
-It represents the largest component of total operating expenses, accounting for approximately 40.5% of total operating expenses in the first nine months of 2023 as compared to 40.7% of total operating expenses in the first nine months of 2022.
-Water production costs decreased 1.3% in the first nine months of 2023 as compared to the same period last year primarily due to a 5.6% decrease in customer usage which we believe is primarily due to higher winter precipitation in our California service territories and water conservation compared to the same period in 2022.
+It represents the largest component of total operating expenses, accounting for approximately 40.5% 33.3% of total operating expenses in for the first nine three months of 2023 ended March 31, 2024 as compared to 40.7% 37.0% of total operating expenses in for the first nine three months of 2022 ended March 31, 2023.
+Water production costs decreased 1.3% in increased \$9.2 million, or 16.7%, for the first nine three months of 2023 ended March 31, 2024 as compared to the same period last year primarily due to recording a 5.6% decrease in customer usage which cumulative adjustment of \$9.2 million for the impacts of the 2021 GRC.
+For the three months ended March 31, 2024, we believe is primarily due to recorded \$7.0 million of water production costs for the Incremental Cost Balancing Accounts (ICBA) attributable to higher winter precipitation in our California service territories and water conservation compared to the same period in 2022, fiscal year 2023.